SyncfusionExamples/Override-the-original-image-with-the-edited-image-in-SfImageEditor-UWP/README.md

 # Override the original image with the edited image in SfImageEditor UWP

-This repository contains sample for how to override the original image with the edited image in the [Syncfusion UWP Image Editor](https://help.syncfusion.com/uwp/image-editor/getting-started) control.
+This repository contains sample to override the original image with the edited image in the [Syncfusion UWP Image Editor](https://help.syncfusion.com/uwp/image-editor/getting-started) control.

 ## Syncfusion controls